 Celery Flower in Production

-On the Processes tab enable the web worker.
+4. On the Processes tab, enable the web worker

-When deployment is finished – click "Open App" link in navigation and you will see the password prompt.
-Use login and password from FLOWER_BASIC_AUTH environment variable.
+When deployment finishes, click "Open App" — you will see the password prompt.
+Use the credentials from FLOWER_BASIC_AUTH.